betagouv/aides-jeunes/README.md

 ### For all platforms

-The runtime is Node 0.10.
+The runtime is Node 0.10 for the web application, and Python 2.7 for Openfisca.

 You can for example use [`nvm`](https://github.com/creationix/nvm) to install this specific version.

+You will need [`pip`](https://pip.pypa.io/) to install Openfisca.

 ### In production